 The purpose of this letter agreement (this "Confirmation") is to confirm the terms and conditions of the Transaction entered into between us on the Trade Date specified below (the "Transaction").
 This letter agreement constitutes a "Confirmation" as referred to in the ISDA Master Agreement specified below.

-The definitions and provisions contained in the 1991 ISDA Definitions (as amended and supplemented by the 1998 Supplement to the 1991 ISDA Definitions) (the “Swap Definitions”) and the 1996 ISDA Equity Derivatives Definitions (the “Equity Definitions”, and together with the Swap Definitions, the “Definitions”) (as amended and supplemented by the 1998 ISDA Euro Definitions), in each case as published by the International Swaps and Derivatives Association, Inc. (“ISDA”) are incorporated into this Confirmation.
+The definitions and provisions contained in the 1991 ISDA Definitions (the “Swap Definitions”) and the 1996 ISDA Equity Derivatives Definitions (the “Equity Definitions”, and together with the Swap Definitions, the “Definitions”),as such definitions may be amended, supplemented, replaced or modified from time to time, in each case as published by the International Swaps and Derivatives Association, Inc. (“ISDA”) are incorporated into this Confirmation.
 References herein to “Transaction” shall be deemed references to “Swap Transaction” for purposes of the Swap Definitions and “Share Swap Transaction” for purposes of the Equity Definitions.
 In the event of any inconsistency between the Swap Definitions and the Equity Definitions, the Equity Definitions will govern.
 In the event of any inconsistency between either set of Definitions and this Confirmation, this Confirmation will govern.

 This Confirmation evidences a complete binding agreement between Lehman Brothers Finance S.A. (“Party A”) and Enron Corp. (“Party B”) as to the terms of the Transaction to which this Confirmation relates.
 This Confirmation will supplement, form a part of, and be subject to the 1992 ISDA Master Agreement (the “Master Agreement”) in the form of the ISDA Master Agreement (Multicurrency-Cross Border) (the “ISDA Form”).
 All provisions contained or incorporated by reference in that agreement will govern this Confirmation except as expressly modified below.
 This Confirmation, together with all other documents (each a “Confirmation”) confirming transactions entered into between us and referring to the ISDA Form, shall supplement, form a part of, and be subject to an agreement in the form of the ISDA Form as if we had executed an agreement in such form (but without any Schedule) on the Trade Date of the first such transaction between us.
 In the event of any inconsistency between the provisions of that agreement, and this Confirmation, this Confirmation will prevail for the purpose of this Transaction.